 The highlight of the garden is arguably the Glasshouse, a stunning 40-foot-tall creation by Chihuly.

-There’s a monorail nearby that links to downtown to try as well.
+Tip: There’s a monorail nearby that links to downtown to try as well.

 4. Seattle Center

 The Seattle Center is the perfect destination for a weekend full of fun and activities.
+It’s a nice hang-out area to relax and people-watch.

 With attractions like the International Fountain and The Space Needle, you won’t run out of things to do.
-There’s also fountains and places to just sit and hang out.
+There’s also other fountains and places to just sit and hang out.

 We hung out here a lot and had coffee at the cafe at the bottom of the Space Needle a couple of times.

-6. Starbucks Reserve Roastery
+5. Starbucks Reserve Roastery

 If you’re looking for a unique coffee experience, check out the Starbucks Reserve Roastery and Tasting Room.

 Located at 1124 Pike Street (not in Pikes Place Market), it’s a place where you can watch coffee being roasted from start to finish.
+The best part is that it is not as crowded as the original location in Pikes Place Market.

 You can also sample different flavors of coffee before deciding on your purchase.

-It is a much better option than waiting in line at the original location at Pikes Place Market!
+- The Roastery is a much better option than waiting in line at the original location at Pikes Place Market!
 We had no trouble getting a table and being able to sit and enjoy our coffee.

-7. Ballard (Hiram M. Chittenden) Locks
+6. Ballard (Hiram M. Chittenden) Locks

 The Locks are two locks that connect Lake Union to the Puget Sound.
 Boats enter the locks, the gates close, and the water rises or falls according to their destination.